ahmedalfarraj/ISQA_3420/UseCases.md

 Goal in Context: To Scan the Software package by the Developer request, then get the result back.

-Stakeholders and Interests: The Manager And The Manager.
+Stakeholders: The Manager And The Manager.

 Preconditions: The File need to be Scaned and Completed with no errors.